ryanhodson/aintcms/README.md

 # Git Branching Model

-There's all sorts of ways that LocalCMS's branching model could be configured.
+There's all sorts of ways that Ain't CMS's branching model could be configured.
 Right now, it works like this:

 - Editing a page: